BorisLeMeec/serializer/README.md

 	user := &User{} // Retrieve user from a database, for instance.

 	userJSON, _ := json.Marshal(serializer.Serialize(user, "public"))
-	fmt.Println(userJSON) // will only print the fields Username.
+	fmt.Println(userJSON) // will only print the field Username.
 }
 ```

+# Usages

+To be able to `Serialize` a struct, you must start by adding the `serializer` tag to its fields.

+By default a field without a `serializer` tag will be considered as non-desired, except for struct and Anonymous field.

 # Compatibility